CSLukeW/StockerMake/README.md

         symbols ---- Ticker symbols to create models for

     Optional:
-        depth ---- number of layers to include in the neural network (def: 1) node_counts ---- list of node counts for layers (len(node_counts) must equal depth) batch ---- batch size of input data set (def: [100]) test_size ---- proportion of dataset to use as validation (def: .2) loss ---- identifier string of keras-supported loss function to be used in training (def: mse) learning_rate ---- learning rate to be used by the Adam optimizer epochs ---- maximum number of epochs to train the model (def: 100) model_in ---- file path of pre-made model to load early_stop ---- flag deciding whether to apply early stopping (patience 5) to the training phase plots ---- flag deciding whether to save loss, input, and prediction graphs
+        -depth ---- number of layers to include in the neural network (def: 1) -node_counts ---- list of node counts for layers (len(node_counts) must equal depth) -batch ---- batch size of input data set (def: [100]) -test_size ---- proportion of dataset to use as validation (def: .2) -loss ---- identifier string of keras-supported loss function to be used in training (def: mse) -learning_rate ---- learning rate to be used by the Adam optimizer -epochs ---- maximum number of epochs to train the model (def: 100) -model_in ---- file path of pre-made model to load --early_stop ---- flag deciding whether to apply early stopping (patience 5) to the training phase --plots ---- flag deciding whether to save loss, input, and prediction graphs --normalize ---- flag deciding whether or not to normalize input data

 #### Usage Example:
     StockerMake APIKEY FORD MSFT --early_stop --plots